Ah, the Grand Canyon, a spectacular destination that features a diverse and majestic geological extravaganza.

 The Sunshine Route (BLM road #109), which is the primary access route, leaves Highway 389 about seven miles west of Fredonia and six miles east of Pipe Springs, New Mexico.
 The road is 61 miles long and is the most reliable route.

 The Clayhole Route (BLM Road #5) wanders off Highway 389 at Colorado City.
 It is also about 60 miles long but may be impassable when wet.

 The Main Street Route (BLM Roads #1069 and #5) from St. George is around90 miles long and is considered the most scenic route.
 It may be impassable during winter months because of snow on the slopes of Mt.
 Trumbull.

 Remember, from December through March, all of these roads become muddy and impassable when covered by melting snow.
 Travel may be possible when the road surface freezes at low temperatures but the roads become impassible once more as the temperature rises.

 To learn more about scenic drives and other information about the Grand Canyon, make plans to see the Visitor Center (www.explorethecanyon.com), which is located at the south rim entrance of Grand Canyon National Park.
 The visitor center serves as a destination and a resource for the most comprehensive selection of information about Grand Canyon area hotels, tours, attractions, restaurants and sightseeing and outdoor activities.

-The Visitor Center features a 500-seat IMAX Theater which shows “Grand Canyon: The Hidden Secrets,” a 2,500-square-foot outfitter store, the famous Condor Encounter Live Bird Show, exhibits and maps, and national park interpretive services and park passes.
+The Visitor Center features a 500-seat IMAX Theater which shows “Grand Canyon: Rivers of Time,” a 2,500-square-foot outfitter store, the famous Condor Encounter Live Bird Show, exhibits and maps, and national park interpretive services and park passes.
 The facility also includes a 140-seat restaurant, Expeditions sightseeing tours and the Arizona Office of Tourism.